yosoyubik/canvas/README.md

 };
 ```

-You have two options to mount the game into your pier:
+You have two options to mount the canvas into your pier:

 - ##### `npm run build`